SamyAbisaleh/Interactive-Lab-Hub/Lab 2/README.md

 **d) What is the timeline for the overall development of your Arduino?**

+Based on a quick look at PCBShopper, it seems as though the timeline for the development of my Arduino is 7 days

 **e) Which fabrication company are you using, what do you plan to order, and what is the design rationale for the selection?**

 ## Part B. Order parts for your Arduino+